eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--resolve-plugins-relative-to`

 Changes the folder where plugins are resolved from.

+* **Argument Type**: File path.
+* **Multiple Arguments**: No
-By default, plugins are resolved from the current working directory.
+* **Default Value**: By default, plugins are resolved from the current working directory.

  This option should be used when plugins were installed by someone other than the end user.
 It should be set to the project directory of the project that has a dependency on the necessary plugins.

 For example:

 * When using a config file that is located outside of the current project (with the `--config` flag), if the config uses plugins which are installed locally to itself, `--resolve-plugins-relative-to` should be set to the directory containing the config file.
 * If an integration has dependencies on ESLint and a set of plugins, and the tool invokes ESLint on behalf of the user with a preset configuration, the tool should set `--resolve-plugins-relative-to` to the top-level directory of the tool.